cligs/data-nh/README.md

 The data in this repository is offered under a __Public Domain Mark 1.0 license__ (see https://creativecommons.org/publicdomain/mark/1.0/deed.en).

-Full texts of novels that still are under copyright are excluded.
+Full texts of novels that still are under copyright are excluded here.
 Also, files that are too large for GitHub (more than 25 MB) are not included in this repository.
-For a dataset which also includes larger files see ...
+To complement this GitHub repository, three datasets, which contain the complete data, were published on Zenodo:

+* (open access)
+* (open access)
+* Corpus of 19th century Spanish American novels for family resemblance analysis (part of data-nh) (2021, Version v1.0.0) [Data set].
+Zenodo. http://doi.org/10.5281/zenodo.4449014 (restricted access)